“Eco-Tourism in India: A Refreshing Journey through a Highly Diversified Nature”

 Thenmala, Kerala

-India’s first planned ecotourism destination, Thenmala in Kollam district is majestically set in the midst of evergreen forests in the lap of the Western Ghats and hosts a wide range of adventure and leisure activities for all kind of travellers.
+India’s first planned ecotourism destination, Thenmala in Kollam district is majestically set in the midst of evergreen forests in the lap of the Western Ghats and hosts a wide range of adventure and leisure activities for all kinds of travellers.
 Its growing popularity among both domestic and international tourists is due to its unique vistas, bio-diversity and functioning.
-Forest trails and night camping in the middle of the jungle allows you to snuggle into nature, whereas a peep into the traditional tree house that is used by the forest dwellers turns your leap into the wild more exciting.
-Thenmala also boosts a lake where one can go for boating, a rope bridge, a musical fountain, and offers many activities like rappelling, rock climbing, and biking.
-The Thenmala Eco-Tourism is divided into three different zones such as the Culture Zone, where one can spree into savouring various Keralian cuisine; Leisure Zone, where one can go for a refreshing walk almost up to the dam; and Adventure Zone, where one can go for activities like hiking, rapelling, biking and rock climbing.
+Forest trails and night camping in the middle of the jungle allows you to snuggle into nature, whereas a peep into the traditional tree house that is used by the forest dwellers makes your leap into the wild more exciting.
+Thenmala also boasts a lake where one can go for boating, a rope bridge, a musical fountain, and offers many activities like rappelling, rock climbing, and biking.
+The Thenmala Eco-Tourism is divided into three different zones such as the Culture Zone, where one can spree into savouring various Keralian cuisine; Leisure Zone, where one can go for a refreshing walk almost up to the dam; and Adventure Zone, where one can go for activities like hiking, rappelling, biking and rock climbing.

-Where to stay: Apichayan’s Cliff Resort
+Where to stay: Apichayans Cliff Resort

 Nearest Railhead: Thiruvananthapuram

-Nearest Aiprort: Thiruvananthapuram Airport
+Nearest Airport: Thiruvananthapuram Airport

 Thodupuzha, Kerala